Decorating & Design

 Next is the Westmount, Quebec, kitchen in the home of Montreal designers Maxime Vandal and Richard Ouellette.
 It’s such an uplifting room with huge charm and plenty of display space against a window wall so their collection of handmade bowls and dishes are backlit.
 Lovers of natural stone, yes, but the designers chose ceramic floor tile from Stone Tile, laid in a herringbone pattern, for its beauty and durability.
 The wall behind the range is clad in natural marble called Turkish Lilac, and the upper cabinets are oak with a linen hand finish, which means they have the texture of weathered oak.
 Notice the mix of metals, including the matte gold finish on the custom range hood.
 It’s interesting to note that both kitchens feature vintage tables in place of new islands and painted cabinets in their mix.

+Keep these things in mind when having a kitchen remodeling project.
 Kitchens, because they’re permanent installations of craftsmanship, are the best place in your home to experiment with different textures, finishes, hardware and architectural details.
 Choose which appliances you want to feature on full display, and which ones will be hidden behind custom panels or tucked into an island.
 Experiment with paint colors and playful light fixtures.
 Find your own perfect recipe for a joyful kitchen.
 You may never go back to what you thought you had to have.
 I can’t imagine life without stretchy jeans.
 Can you?